LMP2

 History

-Season 9 will see the brand new Le Mans Hypercar replace the top tier LMP1 category, as well as a refreshed calendar for the 2020/2021 FIA WEC season.
-The six races, to be run in Europe, Asia, Middle East and America, allow the WEC’s manufacturers, teams and partners true intercontinental visibility at well-established venues in key regions around the world.
+The seven races, to be run in Europe, Asia, Middle East and America, allowing the WEC’s manufacturers, teams and partners true intercontinental visibility at well-established venues in key regions around the world.

 24 HOURS OF LE MANS